CTerletzky/CENTER-Project/README.md

        url="https://live.staticflickr.com/65535/52562133780_fc63d6a738_b.jpg">

 ### World AIDS Day Events
 The Center Project held interfaith services every year on World AIDS day.
 These services were held at various churchs in Green bay including St Mary of the Angels Church and the Union Congregational Church.
-After the services which featured pastors, priests, and other leaders of other relgions there were open houses at the Center Project.
+After the services which featured pastors, priests, and other leaders of other relgions, there were open houses at the Center Project.
 <param ve-image
        url="https://live.staticflickr.com/65535/52562339235_ea1ffb1863_n.jpg">
 <param ve-image